kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 1. Sets `scaling.mode: External` on the role inside the `DisaggregatedSet` spec.
 2. Creates an HPA (or KEDA `ScaledObject`) whose `scaleTargetRef` names the deterministic scaler (`<ds>-<role>`).

 That's it.
 The scaler CR appears on the next DS reconcile — the user does not author it.
-The autoscaler is responsible for the first write to `spec.replicas` (HPA enforces its `minReplicas` floor unconditionally; KEDA writes via its scale-from-zero paths; custom autoscalers with their own floor bootstrap themselves).
-Until that first write, the role is held at 0 replicas and the DS reports a `WaitingForScaler` condition.
+The controller seeds `spec.replicas` at creation time so vanilla HPA can attach: a fresh role is seeded at `1` (HPA parks in `ScalingDisabled` when it reads `current=0` from `/scale`, so seeding at 0 would deadlock the bootstrap), and a role transitioning from `Static` to `External` is seeded at its current LWS replica count so the running fleet is not drained.
+Autoscalers that support scale-from-zero (KEDA, or HPA with the `HPAScaleToZero` feature gate) can still take the role down to 0 after attach.

 The DisaggregatedSet controller reads the desired replica count for each External role from its scaler's `spec.replicas` on every reconcile and writes back `scaler.status.replicas` and `scaler.status.selector` so the HPA loop closes.